Can you tell the differences between an Akita Inu and a Shiba Inu?

 When it comes to temperament, the Akita and the Shiba Inu actually have quite a few differences.
 Though they are both very affectionate with their families, the:

 - Shiba Inu is more likely than the Akita to be friendly with others.

-- Akita is not friendly towards a child, strangers or other dogs while the Shiba is slightly more tolerant.
+- Akita is not naturally friendly towards a cat, child, strangers, and other dogs while the Shiba is slightly more tolerant.